inntran/git-benchmark-testdata/mattoid/ejaculate/multungulate.markdown

 Concept, n.:
 	Any "idea" for which an outside consultant billed you more than
 	$25,000.
-Some people cause happiness wherever they go; others, whenever they go.
+Some people cause happiness wherever they go; others, whe they go.
 Promptness is its own reward, if one lives by the clock instead of the sword.
 			HOW TO PROVE IT, PART 3